High Vacuum Column Bottom Pump

 In 2006/2007 both the A and B pumps had new shafts installed during complete overhauls.
 This work was completed while the pumps where undergoing a project to install pressurised double shaft seals.

 Once again the new bearings began to suffer with lube oil discolouration and high running temperatures being observed.

 A fully wiped bearing raised the profile of the problem and prompted a call for assistance to a plain bearing specialist, Alloy Bearings.

 The company staff had recently had experience with bearings in a power station turbine boiler feed pump that suffered from similar overheating and wiping problems.
 Based on this experience they proposed a number of minor modifications to the bearing geometry and detail.
 The modifications were intended to maximise the flow of cool oil from the sump through the bearings thus increasing oil film thickness and reducing temperatures.

 A careful review of historic vibration data was carried out prior to the manufacturing and installation of the new bearing design.
 During a QA review some of the design changes were considered to have the possible side effect of reducing shaft/bearing stability.
 No evidence could be found to substantiate this and the decision was taken to proceed.

-A set of new bearings was installed in one pump in April 2008 to prove the upgrade and the modifications.
+A set of new bearings was installed in one pump to prove the upgrade and the modifications.